mishra3452/srishti2k18/README.md

 # SRISHTI 2K18
 This is the website of SRISHTI2K18, Annual Tech Fest of LNCT Bhopal.
 Website is made by me and Akshay(https://github.com/Akshay-911).
-The website is live at : http://www.srishti2k18.in/
+The website was live at in  2018 : http://www.srishti2k18.in/

-### Want to use the website for learning purpose?
+### You can configure the website and use it as a template for learning purpose?
 Follow the below steps:
 ```
 $ git clone https://github.com/mishra3452/srishti2k18.git